AeshEmi1/searxng-secure/_sources/admin/update-searxng.rst.txt

    - :pull:`456`
    - :pull:`A comment about rolling release <446#issuecomment-954730358>`

-SearXNG is a *rolling release*; each commit to the master branch is a release.
+SearXNG-SE is a *rolling release*; each commit to the master branch is a release.
-SearXNG is growing rapidly, the services and opportunities are change every now and then, to name just a few:
+SearXNG-SE is growing rapidly, the services and opportunities are change every now and then, to name just a few:

 - Bot protection has been switched from filtron to SearXNG's :ref:`limiter